itaysnir/itaysnir.github.io/_posts/2022-11-13-one-days-stack-buffer-overflow.markdown

 ```

 This patch is awful for many reasons.

-The first reason - the wrongly used `else if` - it should be checked in addition to the `if` block.
+The first reason -  wrongly used `else if` - it should be checked in addition to the `if` block.

-The second reason - `color_used` is defined as an int, and therefore the check may pass for negative value, while overflowing the buffer (because of the size_t cast).
+The second reason - `color_used` is defined as an `int` (instead of `uint`), and therefore the check may pass for negative values, while overflowing the buffer (due to the size_t cast).

 ## CVE-Unknown-SSBB-BH2021🇰🇷 - Exynos Baseband